Contractor Contact List: How to Build One and Never Lose a Good Contractor Again

 - Electrician: Outlets, wiring, panels, inspections

-- HVAC: Heating, cooling, maintenance, repairs
+- HVAC: Heating, cooling, maintenance, repairs — ask them to note your furnace filter size while they're there

 - Roofer: Inspections, repairs, replacements